Essential Concepts#

 PVI#

-• auto generate screens for the device (as bob, adl or edm files)
+• auto-generate device screens (as bob, adl or edm files).